-Following the foundation of the Labour Representation Committee in 1900 and its successor, the Labour Party, in 1910, the status of the SLP was undermined and in 1923 it ceased to operate.
+Following the foundation of the Labour Representation Committee in 1900 and its successor, the Labour Party, in 1910, the status of the SLP was undermined and by 1923 it was no longer operating.

 The comrades who joined in the consultation prior to the founding congress supported the ideal of one unified, constitutionally based party.
 Quite correctly, they saw Socialist Labour as the only idea capable of winning support for socialism amongst the Labour and Trades Union Movement and eventually amongst the people as a whole.